Cach30verfl0w/JVM-Bytecode-Emulator/.github/README.md

 ```

 ## Story behind this
-I am actively doing challenges on [TryHackMe](https://tryhackme.com/p/Cach30verfl0w).
+I'm doing challenges on [TryHackMe](https://tryhackme.com/p/Cach30verfl0w).
 There I found the [JVM Reverse Engineering](https://tryhackme.com/room/jvmreverseengineering) challenge and got a bit stuck on Task 6 and remembered that I don't have a reverse engineering tool for Java.
 Now I am developing such a tool, customized to my liking and evolvable.
 And because others could use something like this, I thought about making the source of this tool public.

 ## License